bloominstituteoftechnology/java-transportation/README.md

 ## Layout

 The main class with the main method contains most of the work.
-The work is meant to highlight what can be done with interface, abstract classes and lambda expressions.
+The work is meant to highlight what can be done with interfaces, abstract classes and lambda expressions.

 ![Diagram of transport](transport-dg.png)

 ## Results

-The final outcome of this application is:
+The output of this application is:

 ```TEXT
 *** Working with Interfaces ***